-Chapuchi Bobbo Ahiagble, (center), a Master Weaver from Ghana, is pictured with Dr. Bonnie Reese (left), BSC Associate Professor of Communications, and Dr. Tamara Ferguson, Interim Dean/BSC School of Education, Humanities, and Social Sciences, with one of his numerous cloth artwork creations on display at the College’s Hebert Gallery.
+Chapuchi Bobbo Ahiagble, (center), a Master Weaver from Ghana with Dr. Bonnie Reese (left), BSC Associate Professor of Communications, and Dr. Tamara Ferguson, Interim Dean/BSC School of Education, Humanities, and Social Sciences, are pictured with one of his numerous cloth artwork creations on display at the College’s Hebert Gallery.

 Chapuchi Bobbo Ahiagble, a ninth-generation Master Weaver from Denu, Ghana presented an educational lecture at Bluefield State College on October 27.
 An engaged audience of Bluefield State College students, faculty, staff, alumni, and community members learned about the ancient and traditional form of Ghanaian Ewe weaving during the program, and many remained afterward to view his cloth artwork that was on display in the Hebert Gallery, Harris-Jefferson Student Center.